gibizer/gibizer.github.io/_posts/2025-04-10-Nova-AI-Code-Review.md

 This tool generated 4 comments marked as "nitpicks" and no real inline comments.
 I think it means the tool found no real actionable issue.

-Still we can look at the nitpicks:
+Still, we can look at the nitpicks:

 1. > ... the code could be simplified by combining the nested if statements.

-    Same nested if simplification comment as from Sourcery but it does not fail to preserve the code comment like Sourcery.
+    Same nested if simplification comment as from Sourcery, but it does not fail to preserve the code comment like Sourcery.

 2. > contextlib.suppress